Maine Shoreland

 Though the state says Adams Pond is closed for ice fishing, it was accidentally opened for two winters.
 Barry’s wife, Julie, says the pond was packed the years it was open.

 The swimming is great too.
 There is no public beach, but the Johnsons live across the street from the pond and neighbors let them use their beach.
-Last summer Barry and Ben swam across the pond and around it.
+One summer Barry and Ben swam across the pond and around it.
 Ben was training for a swim across Highland Lake in downtown Bridgton.
 This father and son team also enjoys snorkeling together.

 “We’ve found interesting stuff like old shovels.
 There used to be an old wooden boat that was fun to snorkel out and see, but it decayed over time,” says Barry.